mwang87/DeepSAT/Documentation/docs/Usage.md

-## User's Guide for SMART 3.0 Analysis
+## User's Guide for DeepSAT Analysis

-Welcome to use the SMART 3.0 to test your compound(s) @ [SMART 3.0](https://smart3.ucsd.edu/).
+Welcome to use the DeepSAT to test your compound(s) @ [DeepSAT](https://deepsat.ucsd.edu/).

-- The current version of SMART 3.0 as of 05/16/2021 consists of 2D NMR spectra from 144,254 natural products.
+- The current version of DeepSAT as of 07/26/2022 consists of 2D NMR spectra from 144,254 natural products.
-- One SMART 3.0 analysis should take < 20 seconds.
+- One SMART DeepSAT analysis should take < 20 seconds.
 - If your results are dissatisfying please try to process your data again manually (go to **How to process a raw HSQC spectrum to a NMR table** and then delete noise and duplicate annotations, add peaks missed by auto-peak picking etc.)

 ## How to process a raw HSQC spectrum to a NMR table with MestreNova (version 12 and newer)